GitHubHvk/linux-tutorial/08_Disk.md

 - enter n to create second partition, this time for all questions just enter and don't type anything.
 - enter ((p)) to see the setting of new created partitions.
 - press ((w)) to write changes to the partition table.

+***

+# Partition Filesystem

+to see the filesystem of system partitions, run the following command:

+- lsblk -f

+to change the filesystem of a partition, say ((/dev/sda2)) run following command:

+- mkfs -t ext4 /dev/sda2

+to list all possible filesystem, run the following command:

+- ls -l /sbin/mkfs.*